 Is your thought tank full or empty?
-Would you like to learn to release your creative and innovative potential anew?
+Do you want to learn to unleash your creative and innovative potential?
 Do you want to develop all your skills?
-If you are motivated up to the tips of your hair and want to put what you have in your head into practice at some point, then you need discipline!
-This is what keynote speaker, author and martial arts master Marc Gassert claims.
-He says: "I personally consider discipline one of the greatest virtues we humans can acquire.
-However, this contrasts with the universal belief that discipline reeks of effort."
+If you are motivated to the hilt and want to implement what you have in your head at some point, then you need discipline!
+So claims keynote speaker, author and martial arts master Marc Gassert.
+He says, "I personally think discipline is one of the greatest virtues we humans can acquire.
+However, this is in contrast to the common belief: discipline smells like effort."

-Do you feel like learning about the mechanisms of discipline and willpower and using them for your life?
+Do you want to get to know the mechanisms of discipline and willpower and use them for your life?
 Then here are the ultimate tips, tricks and tools for you.
-With them you will be able to face your inner bastard, your lethargy, your fear of failure and your laziness a little bit better prepared.
+With them you will be able to face your inner pig, your lethargy, your fear of failure and your laziness a little better armed.
 Let's go!

 Marc Gassert: "There are two types of Motivation!"

 So is discipline another form of motivation?
 Marc Gassert: "I often have the feeling that motivation is just hot air.
-You approach something highly motivated, but then the air sneaks out.
-In the end there is nothing left of the motivation.
-And there are two kinds of motivation.
-One is the motivation demanded from the outside.
+You go into something highly motivated, but then the air creeps out.
+In the end, none of the motivation is there anymore."
+Moreover, there are two types of motivation.
+One is that which is demanded from the outside.
 The other is the one that comes from within.
-Marc Gassert: "If the pressure from the outside becomes too great, you destroy lives.
-But when the pressure comes from within, then life is created.
+Marc Gassert: "If the pressure from outside becomes too great, you destroy lives.
+But if the pressure comes from within, then life is created.
 True power always comes from within."

 But what is the driving force of self-discipline?
-The expert knows: "In Asia they say that the fuel for discipline is willpower.
+The expert knows: "In Asia they say: The fuel for discipline is willpower.
 We humans have a life force within us.
 Part of it is willpower.
-Whenever you're in a situation in your life where you have to squeeze your ass cheeks to stay on the ball, your willpower decreases a little bit."
+Whenever you're in a situation in your life where you have to clench your butt cheeks to stay on the ball, your willpower decreases a little bit."

 So you need a healthy early warning system to know when the tank is empty.
-And you need the ability to refill the tank so that you are soon ready for new challenges in life.
-The good news is that willpower is similar to a muscle.
-If you train the muscle, it will strengthen itself when used.
+And you need the ability to refill the tank so that you are soon ready for life's new demands.
+The good news is that willpower is a lot like a muscle.
+If you exercise the muscle, it strengthens as you use it.
 If you neglect it, it gets smaller.
-So train your willpower regularly!
+So exercise your willpower regularly!

-Marc Gassert: "We humans are incredibly curious when we are allowed to learn something new.
-Our bodies blossom.
-We think it is great to learn - learning is important for our head as well as for our body".
-But there comes a point when you can't or won't do it any more.
-You can train this point, or your pain threshold.
-You can train to endure it longer.
-This is willpower training.
+Marc Gassert: "We humans are insanely curious when we are allowed to learn something new.
+Our bodies thrive on it.
+We think it's great to learn - learning is important for our minds as well as our bodies."
+But at some point, there comes a point when you can't or don't want to anymore.
+You can train to reach that point - or your pain threshold.
+You can train yourself to endure it longer.
+That's willpower training.

-How does it work?
-Marc Gassert: "There are motivational coaches who let other people literally walk over fire or broken glass.
-But I don't find this approach justifiable.
-Because it should actually be about the ability of the person to block out everything else."
-This is exactly what works, for example, by stimulating your inner ear.
-At that moment, your body automatically releases a cocktail of hormones that allows you to dive into a state of concentration.
-Marc Gassert: "You can either do somersaults or jump or swing on the trampoline.
-All this serves the stimulus of the inner ear and opens up the possibility of diving into a special moment."
+How does that work?
+Marc Gassert: "There are motivational coaches who literally make other people walk over fire or broken glass.
+But I don't think that approach is justifiable.
+Because it should really be about a person's ability to block out everything else."
+You can do exactly that by stimulating your inner ear, for example.
+At that moment, your body automatically releases a hormone cocktail that allows you to dive into a state of concentration.
+Marc Gassert: "You can either do somersaults or jump on the trampoline or swing.
+All of that serves to stimulate the inner ear and opens up the possibility of diving into a special moment."

 The eternal search for perfection

 Basically, all people have a similar setup of strengths and weaknesses.
-These individual strengths and weaknesses can vary from person to person in size or size.
+These individual strengths and weaknesses can vary in size from person to person.
 Marc Gassert: "We humans are full of what makes us special.
-Full of goals, wishes and memories.
+Full of goals, desires and memories.
 Full of the search for humanity and the unique capacity for compassion.
-There is the urgent desire to be liked.
+There's the urgent desire to be liked.
 Or the search for a purpose that fulfills us - a calling.
-Closely connected to our quest for happiness and true love.
+Close to our pursuit of happiness and true love.
 And then there is the infinite gratitude we feel."

-One thing is clear to the expert: "With every decision we make and with every experience we have, we rearrange our lives.
+One thing is clear for the expert: "With every decision we make and every experience we have, we rearrange our lives.
 We are always in search of harmony and perfection - driven by faith in ourselves.
-We use our discipline, our creativity, our creativeness, our neocortex and our gut feeling to create an environment that pleases us".
+We use our discipline, our creativity, our creative power, our neocortex, and our gut instinct to create an environment we like."

 Marc Gassert: "There are a solution to every problem!"

-But whenever our life is going particularly well, whenever everything seems to be perfect, something unexpected happens.
-Something or someone comes along that doesn't fit into the picture at all.
-Suddenly our entire harmony is destroyed.
+But always when our life is going particularly well, always when everything seems to be perfect, something unexpected happens.
+Something or someone appears, who does not fit into the picture at all.
+Suddenly, our whole harmony is destroyed.

 Marc Gassert: "But I believe that we humans have it in us to find a solution to almost any problem if we remain disciplined.
-If we develop the qualities, virtues and abilities we possess.
-Indem we try a little bit or play like children.
+If we build on the qualities, virtues and skills that we possess.
+Inden we try a little bit or play like children.
 But also when we gain experience and make decisions.
-Then we learn that many of the things that seem impossible are actually quite simple.
-And then it is absolutely perfect again."
+Then we learn that many of the things that are seemingly impossible can be done quite easily in real life.
+And then it's absolutely perfect again."